Recognized as one of BC's Top Employers (2022):

 Publishes sustainability report | yes |

-Green highlights | mandatory sustainability training for all new employees, EcoPac program (offers customers the same products but with 66% less packaging), supports the "How2Recycle" labelling system to help educate consumers, the "Bite4Bite" Love Crunch program, and the Eat Well Do Good employee volunteer program (in support of local food banks), first Canadian organization to join Loop (a global circular shopping platform for reusable, refillable product packaging), Envirobox program (reduced size of cereal box packaging by 10%, use of vegetable-based inks for printing and made from 100% recycled paperboard) |
+Green highlights | mandatory sustainability training for all new employees, EcoPac program (offers customers the same products but with 66% less packaging), supports the "How2Recycle" labelling system to help educate consumers, and the Eat Well Do Good employee volunteer program (in support of local food banks) |

 Building footprint includes | electric vehicle charging stations, onsite organic garden constructed and maintained by employees, LED lighting, extensive recycling program, water conservation |

-Extended recycling | offers an 11-stream recycling station, including organics, soft plastics, e-waste, styrofoam, chopsticks, pens and batteries (all locations aim for waste diversion rates of at least 90%), all 3 manufacturing plants are certified as zero-waste facilities by a third party |
+Extended recycling | offers an 11-stream recycling station, including organics, soft plastics, e-waste, styrofoam, chopsticks, pens and batteries (all locations aim for waste diversion rates of at least 90%) |

-Commuter amenities | EV parking includes charger converter to charge all types of electric vehicles, walk to public transit, secure/sheltered bicycle parking, transit subsidies |
+Commuter amenities | EV parking includes charger converter to charge all types of electric vehicles, walk to public transit, secure/sheltered bicycle parking, online carpool sign-up, transit subsidies |

 Community partnerships | numerous organic industry associations (domestic and international), Climate Smart (works with the company to manage greenhouse gas footprint reporting, monitoring and reporting), EnviroKidz line of products (supports "1% for the Planet" with 1% of sales donated to environmental education and related initiatives around the world) has raised over $4-million so far to support a number of organizations such as the Wild Earth Allies (Cambodia), Amazon Conservation Team (Colombia), and sea turtles (Costa Rica, Belize, El Salvador), to name only a few |